leomeyer/Arducom/README.md

 one directory level at at time.
 To change a directory up, use "cd ..".
 To change to root, use "cd /" or "reset".

-To retrieve files, use "get <filename>".
+To retrieve files, use "get &lt;filename&gt;".
 If a file with the same name already exists on the master and the variable "continue" is on (default), the file content is appended.
 If you use "set continue off" files are always overwritten.

-To change the number of retries, use "set retries <n>".
+To change the number of retries, use "set retries &lt;n&gt;".
-To change the command delay, use "set delay <n>" with n in milliseconds.
+To change the command delay, use "set delay &lt;n&gt;" with n in milliseconds.